Bensen404/Orderly-FIle_sorter/README.md

 * `CategoryManager.java`: The **Configuration**.
 This class uses a `HashMap` to map file extensions (like `.jpg` or `.pdf`) to their corresponding category folder names (like `Images` or `Documents`).
 * `FileUtility.java`: A **Helper Class**.
 This provides simple methods for getting file properties like its extension, size, or last modified time.

-## 📄 License

-This project is open-source and available as a learning resource.
-You can consider adding an [MIT License](https://opensource.org/licenses/MIT) if you wish to allow others to freely use and modify your code.